bluepichu/ctf-challenges/plaidctf-2022/amongst_ourselves/README.md

 Note that this problem was split into two different problem listings in the problem dashboard, "Shipmate" and "Hoaxer".

+This challenge can be played at [its new long-term home](http://amongst.pichu.blue/).

 ## Problem Description

 ### Amongst Ourselves: Shipmate